Courtney Avery, MPH

 Why do I do what I do?

-I earned my I received my undergraduate degree in Anthropology, minoring in Chemistry and Microbiology & Immunology.
-I was on track to go to medical school until I realized the immense impact of preventative medicine on a larger scale.
-I felt I could make a big difference here, so I went on the earn my Masters of Public Health at the University of Miami Miller School of Medicine, with a concentration in community health education and disease prevention, focused on global health, women's issues, and behavior change.
+With an undergraduate degree in Anthropology, minoring in Chemistry and Microbiology & Immunology, I was on track to go to medical school.
+I realized the immense impact of preventative medicine on a larger scale, and this totally changed my mind.
+I felt I could make a big difference here, so I went on to earn my Masters of Public Health at the University of Miami Miller School of Medicine, with a concentration in community health education and disease prevention, focused on global health, women's issues, and behavior change.

 My field work and research included: Western China to study the anthropology of Traditional Chinese Medicine and its impact on minority politics.
 Tibet to study the anthropology of Traditional Tibetan Medicine and Tibetan Buddhist culture.
 South Africa to study the impact of Traditional Health Practitioners and their effect on the HIV/Tb epidemic in Rural South Africa.
-The indigenous San Blas Islands to study the ethnobotany of traditional Guna medicine.
-My Masters work was Implementing a Culturally Competent Mind-Body Awareness Program: Inspired by a Holistic Approach to Health Amongst the Guna Indians.
+The indigenous San Blas Islands of Panama to study the ethnobotany of traditional Guna medicine.
+My Masters work was Implementing a Culturally Competent Mind-Body Awareness Program for Women: Inspired by a Holistic Approach to Health Amongst the Guna Indians.

 One summer in grad school, I decided to enroll in a yoga teacher training to 'get better at yoga' with no intention of actually teaching.
 This training flipped my world upside down as we got deeper and deeper into the self-inquiry, realizations, and immense growth that the practice of yoga brings up.
 As I started teaching yoga, I quickly realized that yoga was one of the best methods of health education I could offer.
 When you stop to really feel your body and observe your thoughts, you can absorb information and integrate it into your way of being in a very tangible and physical way.